bitlaab-bolt/wevi/README.md

 As of now, Wevi supports 64-bit **Windows and MacOS** (Apple silicon).
 Please create an issue if you need other platform support for your use case.

-### TODO

-Windows platform support.

 ## Dependency

-All of Wevi's dependencies are linked as static libraries.
+All of Wevi's dependencies are linked as static libraries on **MacOS**.
 No additional steps are required!

+On Windows, `webview.dll` is required on the final executable.
+You will find the necessary steps in the **Installation** section in the documentation.

 ## Documentation